yungshenglu/PokemonRecognition/README.md

 # Pokemon Recognition

-This repository is some pactice of data parsing by using Python.
-Notice that this repository is lab in "Workshop on AI & Big Data Analytics 2018".
+This repository is going to implement a Pokemon's image recognition.
+Besides, this program is using KNN and SVM model with **scikit-learn** to learn.
+Notice that this program can recognize the image of Pokemon as follow:
+* Charizrd
+* Gengar
+* Pikachu
+* Tangela

 ---
 ## Prerequisite

+> **NOTICE:** Make sure you have already installed Python on your machine.

 * Before executing, you need to install the following packages
     * Install **Pillow 2.2.1** using `pip`